 - Commence by going into the ‘start menu’ and looking up ‘Control Panel.’

 So here is how you can repair your persisting memory management error.
+The aforementioned methods would prove to be helpful to resolve the problem you are facing.
 However, if nothing seems to resolve the problem, consider contacting a technician.